What is vesicoureteral reflux?

 Children who have grade 4 and 5 reflux may require surgery.
 During the procedure, the surgeon will create a flap-valve apparatus for the ureter that will the urine from flowing into the kidney.
 In more severe cases, the scarred kidney and ureter may need to be surgically removed.

-The procedure can be performed through open surgery, laparoscopic surgery, and robotic surgery.
+The procedure can be performed through endoscopic surgery, open surgery or robot-assisted laparoscopic surgery.

 - Endoscopic surgery is offered for simple, low-grade VUR and consists of inserting a cystoscope through the urethra into the bladder.
 A paste called Deflux® is injected under the ureter to correct the VUR.

 - Open surgery is done through a lower abdominal incision (bikini incision), the bladder is opened and the ureters are repaired in such a way to prevent more reflux.
 The success rate is very high (95 – 97%).